1x55/icode/README.md

 # icodethis

--- Focusing on using vanilla HTML, CSS, and JavaScript.
-This approach allows me to build a deeper understanding of these core technologies.
+** Focusing on using vanilla HTML, CSS, and JavaScript.** This approach allows me to build a deeper understanding of these core technologies.

--- Reason for Using Vanilla HTML, CSS, and JS: I aim to gain a strong grasp of fundamental concepts.
+** Reason for Using Vanilla HTML, CSS, and JS** I aim to gain a strong grasp of fundamental concepts.

--- Link:
+**Link:**
 https://icodethis.com/